 Stambheshwar Mahadev, Gujarat

 Would you go to a temple that appears and disappears all day long?
-The Stambheshwar Mahadev temple, one of India’s most enigmatic temples, is situated close to Vadodara in Gujarat and has Arabian Sea coastlines.
+The Stambheshwar Mahadev temple, one of India’s most mysterious temples, stands near Vadodara in Gujarat, close to the Arabian Sea coast.
 Lord Shiva stays here and bestows his blessings on anybody who enters.
 One of the most well-known temples in Gujarat and all of India.

 Dedicate to: Lord Shiva